Private Hire Insurance

 Transporting members of the public also means you need to have a specialist cover in place.
 If someone is hurt or injured while in your taxi, they could make a claim against you, leaving you out of pocket.
 Having the right type of cover means you are protected.

-What insurance cover do I need for my private hire taxi?
+What insurance cover do I need?

 Private hire taxis come in all shapes and sizes.
 Regardless of what vehicle you drive, it’s vital you have the right insurance cover in place.
 There are three main types of cover for private hire taxis:

-Policy Only – this is usually the cheapest type of cover.
+Policy only – this is usually the cheapest type of cover.

 Named driver cover – as the name suggests, this policy covers one named driver only.